The Rarest Marine Mammal Sightings in New Zealand

 4. Blue Whale

 Yes, the world’s largest mammal has been spotted in New Zealand’s waters.
-No doubt you will have heard about these giants of the sea spanning more than 30 metres long.
+No doubt you will have heard about these giants of the sea spanning more than 30 metres (98 feet) long.
 They are a grey-blue colour with a flat u-shaped head.
 Sightings of them are so rare that information about where exactly these blue whales hang out is pretty limited.
 It is believed that they travel through New Zealand waters on a migratory route.

 When and where to see them: Beats us, but recent research has suggested there could be a blue whale feeding ground in the South Taranaki Bight on the west coast of the North Island.